mediaexplorer74/Andro2UWP/README.md

 My attempt to recover PKar70's Andro2UWP project, branch 10.2002.5

-Technical version (build) 1.0.12.0
+Technical version (build) 1.0.13.0

 Status: alpha (RnD)

 ## Progress
 - Transferring/porting OneDriveDroid and OneDriveUWP to OneDrive UNO in progress
 - RU Localization added (and symply tested, not ready yet...)
-- Android version improved (Sync Engine recovered a partially, zero-size files generated, heh)
+- Android Sync Engine recovered  (but it needs add. testing)
 - Mobile UWP version recovered a little (but many bugs still exist!)
 - Real toast notifications constructed only at/in draft...
+- 2 great problems detected: timer damaged and real toasts' code is not connected to anything..

 ## Idea (Goal)